 Under certain circumstances, drivers must report a motor crash to the Arkansas Office of Driver Services within 30 days of the incident.
 Those circumstances include property damage exceeding $1,000 or the injury or death of a driver, passenger, or pedestrian.

 In the event you need to file a lawsuit against the negligent driver or an insurance company, it’s imperative to keep in mind the established statute of limitations.
 A statute of limitations outlines the timespan you have to file the lawsuit.
-Arkansas Code Annotated section 16-56-105 sets the statute of limitations for most personal injury cases, including car accident lawsuits, to three years for personal injury and property damage.
+Arkansas Code Annotated section 16-56-105 sets the statute of limitations for most personal injury cases, including car wreck lawsuits, to three years for personal injury and property damage.
 If you do not file within this time frame, your case can be dismissed.

+If you were injured in an accident that wasn’t your fault, the answer is almost always yes.
 Dealing with insurance companies on your own can be difficult, and they may not offer you the best settlement possible after you file your claim.
 Even if you were partially at fault for the accident, a personal injury attorney will be able to determine what you’re eligible for and how to best handle the case – especially in the event it goes to court.

-Injured auto accident victims may be eligible to collect economic and non-economic monetary compensation.
+Injured auto accident victims may be eligible to collect economic and noneconomic monetary compensation.
 In many cases, the negligent party will ultimately be responsible for paying these amounts.
 As the victim, you may be eligible for compensation for medical expenses related to the accident, lost wages, property damage and loss, and pain and suffering.